 8. Piazza Municipio and Maschio Angioino

 For sunset and night photos, don't miss Piazza Municipio and Maschio Angioino.
-Capture the mighty Aragonese battlements towering over a yellow sunset sky over Naples harbour's seascape
+Capture the mighty Aragonese battlements towering over a yellow sunset sky over Naples harbour's seascape.

-Directly opposite is Piazza Municipio, which glows at night under the lights illuminating the marble figures of its monumental fountain.
-Whether you are a tourist or a citizen, don't miss the opportunity to steal some shots of a timeless Piazza Municipio!
+It's located right in front of Piazza Municipio, which glows at night under the lights illuminating the marble figures of its monumental fountain.

 7. Palazzo Mannajuolo in Chiaia